heweiron/PokemonFightSystem/README.md

 ### Game Phase 1 - Game Setup
   * In the first phase of the game, each player will choose one Pokemon to battle with.
 There should be a menu offered to each player to choose one Pokemon to battle with.
-    * This will be similar to your menu for choosing Pokemon in Assignment 4.
     * The program should ask Player 1 to choose their Pokemon, then save it, and give an acknowledgement message.
     * Then it should ask Player 2 to choose their Pokemon, save it, and give an acknowledgement message.
   * After both Pokemon are chosen, the game should randomly choose which Player goes first.